SAP/luigi/docs/application-setup.md

 > The VUE CLI is a prerequisite for this example.

-1. If you do not have Live Server installed, use this command to install it.
+1. If you do not have VUE CLI installed, use this command to install it.

 ````
 npm install -g @vue/cli